Sparks station: History

 In May 2009, the station was closed because of its proximity to Reno (3 mi to the west).
 Safety issues also played a part, as the former station was in a freight yard and what appears to be the station building is actually a Union Pacific yard office.
-Although the California Zephyr still passes through Sparks, it no longer stops at the station.
-Amtrak Thruway bus services continue to stop nearby at Nugget Casino Resort.
-Freight operations continue under Union Pacific.
+Although the California Zephyr still passes through Sparks, it no longer stops at the station and freight operations continue under Union Pacific.
+Amtrak Thruway bus services stop nearby at the Nugget Casino Resort.

 Union Pacific demolished the machine shop in 2024.